IBE160/SG-KI-Krigerne/docs/ux-design-specification.md

 *   **Recommendation:** If timestamps for messages are implemented, they will be displayed as subtle metadata.
 For recent messages, use relative times (e.g., "5 minutes ago", "Yesterday").
 For older messages, transition to absolute dates ("Nov 29, 2025").
 Timestamps could appear on hover or as a very light text label.
 *   **Rationale:** Provides contextual information without cluttering the main conversational flow.

+To avoid excessive detail within this specification, concrete examples for each UX pattern, beyond the illustrative ones provided, will be maintained and updated within the dedicated component library documentation.
+This ensures that the specification remains high-level, while implementation details are accessible where most relevant.

 ---

 ## 8. Responsive Design & Accessibility